Vashesh08/Spam-Emails/README.md

 # Spam-Emails
-Send Multiple Emails At Once
+Send Multiple Emails With Attachments At Once Using Python built-in modules